VeXHarbinger/HDTPluginTemplate/README.md

 ## Configuration

-* Maker sure to get the latest versions of HDT and HearthDb
+* It does come with the lib files but you should make sure to get the latest versions of HDT and HearthDb
   * Copy them to the lib folder
   * Verify the project reference versions
 * Set Plug-in Assembly Version